Brickwood Galuteria

-Brickwood M. Galuteria (born 1955), is an American politician, radio host, musician and actor.
+Brickwood Maikaaloa Galuteria (born November 15, 1955), is an American politician, radio host, musician and actor.
 He was the Hawaii State Senator representing District 12 of Honolulu.
 He previously served as state chairman of the Democratic Party of Hawaii (2004–2006).
+In 2022, he was elected to the Office of Hawaiian Affairs Board of Trustees as an At-Large member.

 Early years

 Brickwood M. Galuteria was born in 1955 in Honolulu, Hawaii, he is of Portuguese, Hawaiian, and Filipino descent.
 Galuteria was born and raised in the Kaka‘ako and Kapahulu areas and attended Kamehameha Schools since kindergarten.
 Galuteria's family were mostly blue-collar workers.
 His father, Arnold, worked for United Airlines and was president of his union.
 His mother, Juliette, worked for the City and County of Honolulu at City Hall.
 The family lived across from what now is the John A. Burns School of Medicine.

-He attended Harvard University John F. Kennedy School of Government.
+He attended the weeklong Executive Education Program at the John F. Kennedy School of Government at Harvard University.

 After high school and some college, Galuteria went to work for Hawaiian Airlines, eventually becoming an account executive and tour director.

 Entertainment career

 Galuteria gave up corporate life to pursue interests in music and meeting people in the entertainment industry.
 He performed music with Marlene Sai at the Royal Hawaiian Hotel for three years and later forming a group of his own.
 He also won a coveted Na Hoku Hanohano Award in 1985 for Male Vocalist of the Year and Most Promising Artist.

 In 1980, Galuteria began his radio career on air with KCCN 1420 AM, and later with KCCN-FM 100 and Hawaiian 105 KINE.
-He currently hosts the Na "Oiwi 'Olino "People Seeking Wisdom" morning show on AM940 KKNE with Kimo Kahoano.
+He currently hosts the Na ʻOiwi ʻOlino "People Seeking Wisdom" morning show on AM940 KKNE with Kimo Kahoano.
 Galuteria also worked in television, film and video, serving as host on such local shows as Hawaii's Kitchen, Treasures and the Easter Seals Telethon on KHON-2 and KITV4's Ho‘oulu Lahui Aloha.